aws/aws-cdk/packages/@aws-cdk/aws-cognito-identitypool-alpha/README.md

 Identity Pools are one of the two main components of [Amazon Cognito](https://docs.aws.amazon.com/cognito/latest/developerguide/what-is-amazon-cognito.html), which provides authentication, authorization, and user management for your web and mobile apps.
-Your users can sign in through a a trusted identity provider, like a user pool or a SAML 2.0 service.
+Your users can sign in through a a trusted identity provider, like a user pool or a SAML 2.0 service, as well as with third party providers such as Facebook, Amazon, Google or Apple.

 The other main component in Amazon Cognito is [user pools](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html).
 User Pools are user directories that provide sign-up and sign-in options for your app users.